statgen/savvy/README.md

-This branch contains version 2.0 progress.
+All branches in this repository are development branches.
 The latest stable release can be found in the [releases](https://github.com/statgen/savvy/releases) section.

 # Savvy Library
 Savvy is the official C++ interface for the [SAV file format](sav_spec_v2.md) and offers seamless support for BCF and VCF files.